Elevation: 8,310 ft

-The idea of climbing a direct line through the north face of Jughandle Mountain started in august of 2002.
-After I finished the 3 pitch “Dream Catcher”, 5.7, 5.13a, 5.10.
+The idea of climbing a direct line through the North Face of Jughandle Mountain started in August 2002.
+After I finished the 3-pitch “Dream Catcher” (5.7, 5.13a, 5.10).
 A line starting directly under the big roof fascinated me.
-In august 2002 I started the line up to the roof.
-Using a knife blade and the smallest Metolius Astro Nuts, I managed to reach the roof but only to realize that without some bolts this line would not be possible.
+In August 2002, I started the line up to the roof.
+Using a knife blade and the smallest Metolius Astro Nuts, I managed to reach the roof but only to realize that, without some bolts, this line would not be possible.

 August 16.
 Mike Teschner and I start up the wall again.
-This time I managed to work out the crux roof of the first pitch 5.13b and lead the very run out 5.11 face following the roof with just the short Lost Arrow.
+This time, I managed to work out the crux roof of the first pitch 5.13b and lead the very run-out 5.11 face following the roof with just the short Lost Arrow.
 I start out on the second pitch.
 A vertical granite face with no cracks or places for natural gear.
 I did not use any sky hooks on all of the pitches.
-Whenever I was able to place a knife blade I did so and replaced it with a bolt.
+Whenever I was able to place a knife blade, I did so and replaced it with a bolt.
 The second pitch is fantastic, continuous 5.11 climbing and a 5.11+ traverse adds up to an overall 5.12a rating.
-The protection is fare enough apart that
+The protection is far enough apart that

-1. pitch 5.13b, start at the cave under the prominent roof.
-A 5.11+ start leads to a 5 foot roof with one bolt at the lip.
+First pitch (5.13b); start at the cave under the prominent roof.
+A 5.11+ start leads to a 5-foot roof with one bolt at the lip.
 Pull the roof at 5.13b and climb past a fixed pin to the anchor, 5.11+, very run out.

-3. pitch 5.12a, start climbing the twin cracks from the belay up to a 15 foot loose dirty section just right of the huge roof in the middle of the wall, 5.9+.
+Third pitch (5.12a); start climbing the twin cracks from the belay up to a 15-foot loose dirty section just right of the huge roof in the middle of the wall (5.9+).
 Step left onto a just less than vertical face, clip a bolt and climb left towards a crack.
 Very exposed 5.12a thin face, do not fall at the crux (potential danger).
-Once you reached the crack climb up and left onto a small ledge super exposed at the tip of the huge roof and a knife edge arete.
+Once you’ve reached the crack, climb up and left onto a small ledge super exposed at the tip of the huge roof and a knife-edged arete.

-4. pitch 5.11b, from the very exposed belay follow the knife edge arete using a thin crack for small stoppers and TSU’S for protection and follow it up until a knife blade marks a traverse to the right and a short climb up to the top of the huge pillar.
+Fourth pitch (5.11b); from the very exposed belay, follow the knife-edged arete using a thin crack for small stoppers and TSU’S for protection and follow it up until a knife blade marks a traverse to the right and a short climb up to the top of the huge pillar.

-5. pitch 5.9 or 5.10, is the same as the north east face.
+Fifth pitch (5.9 or 5.10); is the same as the North East Face.
 Other variations are possible to reach the top.

 picture).
-1. pitch a short fun finger and hand crack (5.9+), up to a ledge.
-From the ledge follow the steep thin crack to the top (5.10b).
+Pitch a short fun finger and hand crack (5.9+) up to a ledge.
+From the ledge, follow the steep thin crack to the top (5.10b).